Wireless microphone licensing: United Kingdom

 In the UK, the use of wireless microphone systems requires a Wireless Telegraphy Act license, except for the license-free bands of 173.8–175.0 MHz and 863–865 MHz.
 These license-free bands are sometimes referred to as "Channel 70" (not to be confused with TV Channel 69, which operated on 854–862 MHz and always required a license from JFMG Ltd).
 However, licenses are no longer available for TV Channel 69.

 Arqiva acquired the PMSE band manager JFMG from ITV in February 2009.
 JFMG was contracted by the communications regulator Ofcom to provide spectrum management and licensing services for Programme Making and Special Events (PMSE).
 However, in May 2015, Ofcom decided to terminate the contract with Arqiva and bring the existing services in-house.

 Channel 69 was replaced by Channel 38 (606 MHz to 614 MHz) as the UK mobile radio microphone band.
 Licenses to use this band are issued on a shared basis, meaning that any frequency coordination between multiple users in or around a specific location must be managed by the users themselves.
 All shared license holders have equal rights to use the band.

 In 2013, the UK communications regulator Ofcom held an auction to sell the UHF band from 790 MHz to 862 MHz for mobile broadband services.
 This decision faced objections from Andrew Lloyd Webber and many others.

 The interleaved UHF spectrum, also known as white space, between 470 MHz and 606 MHz (Channels 21–37) and 614 MHz and 694 MHz (Channels 39–48) can be licensed on a site-specific coordinated basis.
 Coordinated licenses grant the holder exclusive use of specific frequencies or spectrum blocks at a particular location for a defined period.
 Coordination between users is managed by Arqiva PMSE as part of the licensing process.

+In October 2025, OfCom announced its intention to bring the regulated 823 to 832Mhz and 1785 to 1805Mhz regulated frequency space into license exemption.

 Frequencies are categorized as either regulated (requiring a license) or deregulated (license-exempt).